-When you have complicated event schedules, sometimes you need to group things in order to help your guests navigate your schedule and find what they need or what interests them.
+When you have complicated event schedules, sometimes you need to group things to help your guests navigate your schedule and find what they need or what interests them.
 To organize your schedules, Grenadine Event Management Software offers four ways to group your sessions:

 - Grouping by track or theme